 3. Even filthier air

-Obviously, Air pollution is another serious consequence of smoking.
+Obviously, another of the many ways smoking harms the environment is via air pollution.
 Tobacco smoke contains over 170 toxins, including arsenic, benzene and hydrogen cyanide.
 Thirty-three of these toxins are classified as hazardous air pollutants and 67 are known human or animal carcinogens.
 Also present are trace amounts of radioactive material, as the tobacco plant absorbs lead-210 and polonium-210 from the soil in which it grows.
 Radiation is released into the atmosphere when cigarettes are smoked, and can also leach into soil and water through discarded butts.

 It seems logical to assume that outdoor air pollution levels would increase when tobacco smoke is introduced; and indeed, pollution levels rise significantly around active smokers.
 While the current EPA standard for average outdoor levels of particulate air pollution is 35 micrograms per cubic metre of air, a Stanford University study measured levels as high as 300 micrograms per cubic metre from just one cigarette.
 Worldwide bans on indoor smoking have driven smokers outside, which will surely add to air pollution levels.